The time change is coming!

 Here are some tips to make the transition for your whole family a little easier:

 - Gradual approach -Plan ahead if possible.
 It is ideal to start shifting towards the new time a few days before the clocks actually change.
-A week or so before the time change, you will want to start shifting your existing schedule forward.
+A few days or so before the time change, you will want to start shifting your existing schedule forward.
 Our scheduled activities during the day such as mealtimes, playtimes and bedtimes plays a part in telling our children’s internal clocks what time it is in the day/night.
 By gradually moving these every day rituals forward by 15 minutes every couple of days, we will make the transition easier for them.

 - Age is a factor–Older toddlers and children can usually tolerate the changes much better and will likely not have too much of a struggle making the jump in one swift motion, however our little guys from 4 months – approximately 2 years old may have a bit of a harder time and take a few more days to adjust.